 Also, consider the fact that we are still sitting on a large inventory of unsold homes, some of which are priced very attractively.
 Basically we have a convergence of a large pool of eager buyers and a large pool of unsold homes at great prices – the outcome should be a lot of activity this spring.
 So, how should all of this affect buyers, sellers and homeowners?
 If you are a homeowner, 2007 should return us to a steady rate of appreciation.
 It probably won’t be as great as from 2002-2005, but a 3-5% per year rate shouldn’t be out of the question.
 Sellers should be particularly interested in a rebound this spring.
 What was a very difficult and trying 2006 market should turn into a great time to put the home on the market.
 The most important thing for sellers to understand is that the inventory of unsold homes on the market should still be high this spring but buyers should be buying.
 This points to several factors: sellers need to make sure their homes stand out of the crowd both in condition and price.
 If this is done correctly and your REALTOR works hard at marketing your home, its time on market should be greatly reduced from 2006 levels.

 Buyers should see the rebound as a last call of sorts.
 If you’ve held off buying for whatever reason, it’s time to commit to a purchase.
 In fact, buyers should really consider making a purchase in the next month or two in order to gain full advantage of the 2006 market conditions before they level out.
 Those that wait until summer or fall might miss the current buyer’s market and find more competition and higher prices.
 Another benefit to buying in the short term is that interest rates are still relatively low and there are some great programs out there for buyers.
-Many banks and lending offices are giving favorable rates to new home owners, al these conditions making it a spectacular time for first home buyers especially.
 While we all expect the Fed to hold steady with rates, we don’t expect them to drop anytime soon.
 So the current rates might represent the lowest they’ll be for the foreseeable future.
 A great market for any buyer in the forseeable 2006 and 2007.

 2006 will go into the books as one of the most difficult years for real estate in the past decade.
 Looking forward to 2007, we can expect the market to level out to a sustainable pace.
 Whatever your real estate plans are in the coming year, it will be important to keep track of current market conditions.
 If buying or selling is in your near future, it’s important that you seek professional assistance to help you make the decisions that will benefit you the most.
 Contact me at 630-346-1041 to schedule an appointment.